sawickiap/WinFontRender/README.md

 ### 1. Including the library

-"Single header" doesn't mean that everything is contained in C/C++ declarations, like it tends to be in case of inline functions or C++ templates.
-It means that implementation is bundled with interface in a single file and needs to be extracted using preprocessor macro.
+"Single header" doesn't mean everything is contained in function declarations, like it tends to be in case of inline functions or C++ templates.
+It means that implementation is bundled with interface in a single file and needs to be extracted using a preprocessor macro.
 If you don't do it properly, you will get linker errors.

 To do it properly:

 1. Include "WinFontRender.h" file in each CPP file where you want to use the library.
 This includes declarations of all members of the library.
 2. In exacly one CPP file define following macro before this include.
-It enables also internal implementation (definitions).
+It enables internal implementation (function definitions).

 ```cpp
 #define WIN_FONT_RENDER_IMPLEMENTATION